FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

       - 0.1 - 2
       - Coefficient to increase the rate of incremental timestep change.

-        Default value = 0.1 A value of 0.1 may result in a a more stable simulation time.
+        Default value = 0.1.
+A value of 0.1 may result in a more stable simulation time.

         A value of 0.2 or higher may result in a faster simulation.